dpereda/kitty_party/README.md

 This is a learning process for me. so use it at your own risk.

 As of 4/25/2013  this is on hold as a work / challenge myself on a more difficult Rails app.
-That app is a private app for right now, so i can't share with you what it is.